ijpiantanida/talkback/README.md

 This means differences in formatting are ignored when comparing tapes, and any special formatting in the response will be lost.

 #### File Name
-New tapes will be created under the `path` directory with the name `unnamed-n.json5`, where `n` is the tape number.
+By default new tapes will be created under the `path` directory with the name `unnamed-<n>.json5`, where `<n>` is the tape number.

+If you set the option `numberedTapes` to `false` the tapes will instead be named `unnamed-<slug>.json5`, where `<slug>` is a base 36 encoding the timestamp when the tape was created.
+Example: a tape created at `2020-02-01T11:02:15.130Z` would be named `unnamed-k63hll5m.json5`.
+This string will be in alphabetically ascending order.
+It is recommended to set `numberedTapes` to `false` to avoid tapes getting overwritten in some cases (issue[#91](https://github.com/ijpiantanida/talkback/issues/91)).

 Tapes can be renamed at will, for example to give some meaning to the scenario the tape represents.
 If a custom `tapeNameGenerator` is provided, it will be called to produce an alternate file path under `path` that can be based on the tape contents.
 Note that the file extension `.json5` will be appended automatically.